EAlexJ/DBT-RISE-Eve/README.md

 # DBT-RISE-EVE

-A Instruction Set Simulator based on DBT-RISE implementing the EveCore Instruction Set.
+An Instruction Set Simulator based on DBT-RISE implementing the EveCore Instruction Set.

 ## Description